laxxe09/nionswift-plugin-basic-image-processing/README.rst

    ** Make sure to replace <YourUsername>

-Step 3: Move the nionswift_plugin file to the PlugIns folder:
+**Step 3: Move the nionswift_plugin file to the PlugIns folder:**

-Take the nionswift_plugin file within the downloaded file from Step 1 and move it to the PlugIns folder.
+Take the nionswift_plugin file within the downloaded file (nionswift-plugin-basic-image-processing) from Step 1 and move it to the PlugIns folder.

 .. image:: images/MovetoPlugIn.png
    :alt: screencapture of moving the nionswift_plugin folder to the PlugIns folder
-   :width: 500px
+   :width: 800px
    :align: center

-Final Step: Run Nion Swift
+**Final Step: Run Nionswift**

 .. start-badges